+(3% of total sales; decr.
+From 2023)

-\$1,287,173(3% of total sales) LOCAL • REGIONAL Outpost defines "local" as within the State of Wisconsin, and "regional" as the neighboring states that make up the Upper Midwest - Minnesota, Iowa, Illinois, Indiana, and Michigan.
+LOCAL • REGIONAL

+In FY24, Outpost defines "local" as within the State of Wisconsin, and "regional" as the neighboring states that make up the Upper Midwest - Minnesota, Iowa, Illinois, Indiana, and Michigan.

 Total sales reflect all categories including produce, dairy and cheese, meat/poultry, eggs, and non-perishables.

+total local/regional produce sales 22%

+total local/regional cheese sales 73%

+total fleet mileage 50,798 miles

+total fuel consumed

+6,211 gallons

+(incr. of 21 gallons from 2023)

+3. DISTRIBUTION

-total local/regional ingredients used by Central Kitchen 41% total fleet mileage 51,870 miles total fuel consumed 6,082 gallons (down 1,450 gallons from previous report) 3.
-DISTRIBUTION POLICY GUIDELINES AND PRACTICES We will produce, pack, transport, and distribute products using the most efficient means possible with the most environmentally responsible renewable fuel sources available.
+POLICY GUIDELINES AND PRACTICES

+We will produce, pack, transport, and distribute products using the most efficient means possible with the most environmentally responsible renewable fuel sources available.
 We will systematically improve our energy efficiency, reduce our energy consumption, and reduce food miles whenever possible.

+Vehicles

-Vehicles In FY23, Outpost owned and operated the following vehicles: - Ford F550: Refrigerated truck with diesel engine used for Wholesale delivery and store runs Monday through Friday.
+In FY24, Outpost owned and operated the following vehicles:

+- Ford F550: Refrigerated truck with diesel engine used for Wholesale delivery and store runs Monday through Friday.
 Started in service in 2012. - Ford Transit E350: Used for wholesale.
 Gas engine.
 Started in service in 2018. - Ford Transit T250: Primarily used for construction and repair.
 Started in service in 2019. - Ford F 750: Refrigerated truck with gas engine and diesel-powered refrigeration unit.
 Used for store runs Monday through Friday.
 Started in service in 2023.

-4. ENERGY USE POLICY, GUIDELINES & PRACTICES Reduction of net energy consumption is central to our fight against climate change.
+4. ENERGY USE

+POLICY, GUIDELINES & PRACTICES

+Reduction of net energy consumption is central to our fight against climate change.
 It is not only a factor in our decision-making processes but a financial commitment we choose to make in supporting renewable options that bring us closer to being completely carbon neutral.

+Energy Offsets

-Energy Offsets Outpost believes in a future supported by clean, green, renewable energy.
+Outpost believes in a future supported by clean, green, renewable energy.
 We offset 100% of our store electricity use through the purchase of Renewable Energy Credits (RECs) via 3Degrees.
 This helps to create domestic wind energy projects.
 Clean energy infrastructure, like wind, creates green job opportunities and builds a sustainable grid.

-Outpost ranks #27 on EPA Top 30 Retailer List The Top 30 Retail list represents the largest green power users among retail partners within the EPA Green Power Partnership program.
+Outpost ranks #27 on EPA Top 30 Retailer List

+The Top 30 Retail list represents the largest green power users among retail partners within the EPA Green Power Partnership program.
 See how other businesses rank.

 Electric Vehicle Charging

-Outpost's Mequon and Wauwatosa stores offer EV charging.
+Outpost's Bay View, Tosa and Mequon stores offer EV charging.
 Plan for additional stations in the coming fiscal year.

-- Chargepoints